About The Gables – History

 Now operated as a restaurant The Gables has built a reputation with foreigners and New Zealanders alike enjoying local seafood and New Zealand fare in one of the countries top summer destinations.
 With Kauri paneling, open fires and original maps, prints and early photographs the Gables retains its old world charm.
 The beams are crooked, the floor slopes, but the building survives – the only witness, together with its more spiritual neighbors (many locals consider it to be haunted), The Christ Church and Catholic Mission, of Russell in the bawdy 1840’s.
 The Gables is now listed as a Heritage building by the New Zealand Historic Places Trust.

 In November 2009, Nick Loosley brought the operation of the restaurant back into the family.
 Fine food with a relaxed atmosphere is the order today for the 1847 landmark on the picturesque Russell Waterfront.
-Locally raised Colin Saunders heads up a strong and international team of chefs.
-A keen fisherman, Colin’s menu always emphasizes the freshest local fish and seafood, as well as grass-fed N.Z. beef and lamb, creating traditional dishes with an unmistakable Northland touch.
-Colin’s wife Amy and longtime friend Paul Graham lead a young, dynamic and often international team of floor staff, with a few old pockets of local knowledge throughout.
+Italian born Stefano Demartini (ex Poderi Crisci & Cable Bay) heads up a strong and international team of chefs.
+From a small village in Tuscany, Stefano’s food emphasises fresh, local and seasonal produce which gives it an unmistakable Northland touch.
+Paul Graham and Rachel Holland lead a young and dynamic team of floor staff who offer relaxed, yet professional and personalised service.